Richard Phillips spent five anxious days aboard the Maersk Alabama’s lifeboat.

 The lifeboat was being towed behind the <em>Bainbridge</em>.

 After his dramatic rescue, Richard Phillips was reunited with his his mother, Virginia (far left), his wife, Andrea (far right), and his children, Daniel and Mariah, at the airport in Burlington, VT.

-On April 8, 2009, the cargo ship MV Maersk Alabama, loaded with some 17,000 metric tons of cargo and carrying a crew of 23, was in the Indian Ocean 300 miles from land and en route to Mombasa, Kenya, when four heavily armed Somali pirates approached in a Taiwanese fishing vessel they had hijacked two days before.
+On April 8, 2009, the cargo ship MV Maersk Alabama, loaded with some 17,000 metric tons of cargo and carrying a crew of 23, was in the Indian Ocean 300 miles from land and en route to Mombasa, Kenya.
+Four heavily armed Somali pirates approached in a Taiwanese fishing vessel they had hijacked two days before.

-When the pirate alarm sounded on the cargo vessel—the crew had received anti-piracy training—chief engineer Mike Perry took 14 members of the crew into a secure room below decks while the remaining crew fired flares, activated fire hoses, and swung the ship’s rudder in an attempt to flood the skiff that the pirates were using to approach the ship.
+When the pirate alarm sounded on the cargo vessel—the crew had received anti-piracy training—chief engineer Mike Perry took 14 members of the crew into a secure room below decks while the remaining crew fired flares and activated fire hoses.
+They also swung the ship’s rudder, attempting to flood the skiff the pirates were using to approach the ship.

 The captain of the ship, Richard Phillips, even faked a call to the U.S. Navy to try to suggest to the pirates that help would soon be on the way.
 While these efforts slowed the pirates down and even persuaded some of them to turn back, they did not keep one group of four pirates, all between 17 and 19 years old, from boarding the ship, where they quickly took Phillips hostage.
 (These events were the basis of the movie Captain Phillips, starring Tom Hanks.)